Getting started with Amazon Fargate using Amazon EKS

 to create your Fargate profiles, eksctl

-Before you can schedule Pods that are running on Fargate in your cluster, you must define a Fargate profile that specifies which Pods use Fargate when they're launched.
-For more information, see Amazon Fargate profile.
+Before you can schedule Pods that are running on Fargate in your cluster, you must define a Fargate profile that specifies which Pods use Fargate when they’re launched.
+For more information, see Define which Pods use Amazon Fargate when launched.

 Note